MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallableEntity.md

 ```

 ### -EnableTranscription
-Email transcription is only supported with shared voicemail callable entities.
+Enables the email transcription of voicemail, this is only supported with shared voicemail callable entities.

 ```yaml
 Type: SwitchParameter